The City Manager is appointed by, and serves at the pleasure of, the City

 City records, liquor licensing, election and voter registration, coordinating City Council meeting documentation, and Board and Commission applications.

 The Management and Budget Office is responsible for coordinating the City's budget process.
-It provides policy and resource management information and research to the City Manager, Council, and management staff;
+It provides policy and resource management information and research to the City Manager and staff;

 assembles and manages the City’s operating and capital budgets; reviews costs, benefits and services; and monitors spending and performance of City

 One important result of this work is the annual budget, made

 Please note: The full budget document is quite large.
 The